CSRG-Group/dcs-notes.github.io/_CS132/index.md

 ## Topics and content

-There are five broad topics in the module, which are as follows:

-1. Data representation
-2. Digital logic
-3. Assembler
-4. Memory systems
-5. I/O mechanisms
-6. Processor architecture

 In the words of Matt, **all of the above topics are examinable**.
 However, there are varying degrees of usefulness for each of the topics - if something is not deemed overly useful, it will typically be omitted in the notes.
 For example,